miftahfrdmaulana/CapstoneDesgin_MITIGASI/README.md

 - Dr. Purba Daru Kusuma, S.T., M.T.
 - Roswan Latuconsina, S.T., M.T

-You can view and read the code's detail in their corresponding type
+You can view and read the code's detail in their corresponding folder